 The camp is perfect for schools and corporate camping trips and has lots of activities to choose from.
 Contact Person: Sanjay Budhalakoti +91 9012063669, 9012589415, 9456763669 Camp phone:- +91 9682701879

-Pangot can be visited at all seasons.
-While winters can be really chilly, summer are cool and cozy.
+Best Time to Visit: Pangot can be visited at all seasons.
+While winters can be really chilly, summer is cool and cozy.
 Do try to take a trip during March to April as that’s when the whole valley is rendered in crimson red of the blossoming Rhododendron!